-Table cricket is an exciting, fast-paced version of the game that is played on a table tennis table and specially designed to give young people with a disability the chance to play and compete in the game of cricket.
+Table Cricket is an exciting, fast-paced version of the game, played on a table tennis table and specially designed to give young people with disabilities the chance to play.

 How to Play

-There are multiple scoring zones around the table, and just like in traditional cricket, fielders have to be particularly positioned to prevent runs or get the batter out.
-Teams of six take turns bowling or batting, with the bowler delivering the ball down a ramp.
-The batter scores by hitting the ball into the designated scoring zones.
+Table Cricket features multiple scoring zones around the table.
+Just like traditional cricket, fielders are strategically positioned to prevent runs or get the batter out.
+Teams of six take turns bowling and batting, with the bowler delivering the ball down a ramp.
+Batters score by hitting the ball into the designated scoring zones.

 Competitions

-Along with the coaching sessions, we invite all schools to participate in our County Table Cricket Competitions, which takes place annually in the winter and allow children to test their talents against other schools in a friend and safe environment.
+We invite schools to take part in our County Table Cricket Competitions, held annually in the winter.
+These competitions give children the chance to test their skills against other schools in a friendly and safe environment.

-Winners of the competition have the opportunity to advance to the Lord’s Taverners Regional and National Table Cricket Finals, which will be held at Lord’s Cricket Ground, cricket’s home ground.
+Winners have the opportunity to progress to the Lord’s Taverners Regional and National Table Cricket Finals, held at Lord’s Cricket Ground, cricket’s iconic home.

 Image 0